 Never check a bank balance or financial statement using an unsecured Wi-Fi network like at a coffee shop or library.
 I don’t even check email using an unsecured Wi-Fi.

 You never know who’s lurking around those free networks ready to pounce on your personal data.
 A serious tip for widows that can help protect your identity is to only use secure Wi-Fi.

 Shred Personal and Financial Documents

-If you don’t have the time or inclination to monitor all your reports and statements, you can pay for services to do it for you.
+If you don’t have the time or inclination to monitor all your reports and statements on your own, you can pay for services to do it for you.

 Sign up for Identity Guard

-I’ve used Identity Guard for 4+ years now and I’m very happy with their service.
-They are super easy to work with and have all the coverage options I need.
+Why do I feel comfortable recommending their service?
+Because I’ve used Identity Guard for 7+ years now, they are super easy to work with and have all the coverage options I need.